Barbara Eden: Musicals and 1970s TV movies

+Harper Valley PTA and later career

 In 1978, she starred in the feature film Harper Valley PTA, based on the popular country song.
 This led to a namesake television series in 1981.
 In both the movie and the TV series, Eden played the protagonist Stella Johnson.
 It was a comedy version of Peyton Place, with Anne Francine playing wealthy villainess Flora Simpson Reilly.
 In one episode, Stella dressed in a blue and gold genie costume, and in another, she played both Stella and her cousin Della Smith (similar to Jeannie's evil twin-sister character).
 It debuted January 16, 1981, winning 11 of its 13 time slots during the first season.
 It was renamed simply Harper Valley when it began its second season on October 29, 1981.
 During this time, Eden also became the spokeswoman for L'eggs pantyhose, and appeared in a series of print advertisements and TV commercials for the brand from 1979 to 1983.

-From April 3 through September 16, 1984, Eden starred in the Lee Guber and Shelly Gross national production of the John Kander and Fred Ebb Tony Award-winning musical comedy Woman of the Year, playing the role of Tess Harding Craig, alongside Don Chastain (as Sam Craig), and Marilyn Cooper.
 In 1990, Eden played a recurring role as a billionairess seeking revenge against J.R.
 Ewing in five episodes of the final season of Dallas, as the captivating character LeeAnn de la Vega, reuniting her with Hagman.
 In her final episode, the character admits that her maiden name is Nelson (a production gag, as "Nelson" was the surname of Hagman's character and Eden's character's married name in I Dream of Jeannie).
 In 1991, she starred in the stage play Same Time, Next Year with Wayne Rogers, and reprised her role of Jeannie in a television movie-of-the-week.
 In 1993, she starred in an 11-city national tour of the play Last of the Red Hot Lovers with Don Knotts.